Social Work + Social Work (3+1)

 Do I need to live in Boston year-round to do this?

 Because the program almost entirely takes place on the Simmons campus and in field sites in the community, it's likely you will need to be in Boston for the academic year.
-During the summers, students are required to take electives and Modes, which may be taken at other institutions, with prior approval of your academic advisor and the University Registrar.
+During the summers, students are required to take electives and PLAN courses, which may be taken at other institutions, with prior approval of your academic advisor and the University Registrar.

 Simmons's graduate programs are coed; can a male student participate in 3 + 1?

 No. The 3 + 1 option is only available to students who enroll in our (all women) undergraduate program.